 13.3 If, having logged on to your child’s Pottermore Account, you inform us that you do not wish your child to use Pottermore.com, we will suspend access to your child’s Pottermore Account immediately and delete their Pottermore Account (and any personal information collected from them, including any user generated content associated with their Pottermore Account) within seven (7) days after receiving your request.
-Please refer to our Child Safety Policy for further details.
+Please refer to our Child Privacy and Safety Policy for further details.

 13.4 When we delete your Account(s), we will delete all the personal information associated with those Accounts including your activity history and user generated content associated with those Account(s).
 You will not be able to login to Pottermore.com unless you create a new Pottermore Account.

 13.5 Your personal information and activity history on Pottermore may persist in our backups after we have deleted your Account(s) but will not be available to other users on Pottermore.
 We delete our backups every five (5) years and only use them if we need to restore content or functionality on Pottermore following a systems failure or to assist us with an investigation (please see paragraph 4 above for further information about how else we use your personal information).

 14.1 We may sometimes share your personal information with third parties in the limited circumstances described in paragraph 5 above.
 Some of these third parties may be based in locations outside the European Economic Area (“EEA”).

 14.2 Your Pottermore Account and all related services are hosted and managed in the EEA.

 14.3 Your Pottermore Shop Account, your online orders and all other services relating to the Pottermore Shop are hosted and managed in the EEA.